nicvagn/Gambit-Pairing/README.md

     - Save or load tournaments at any time.
 9. **History:**
     - Review all actions and results in the History Log tab.
+10. **Check for Updates:**
+    - Use "Help > Check for Updates..." to check for new versions (packaged releases only).

 ## Notes

 - The pairing algorithm follows USCF-style Swiss rules, including color balancing and bye assignment.
-- Tiebreak order is fully configurable and reflected in the standings.
+- Tiebreak order is fully configurable and reflected in the standings and printouts.
 - Manual pairing adjustments are logged and cannot be undone automatically.
-- Tournament data is saved in `.gpf` files (JSON format).
+- Tournament data is saved in `.json` files (JSON format).
-- This is an alpha version (0.3.0); please report bugs or suggestions via [Discord](https://discord.gg/eEnnetMDfr) or make an issue on Github.
+- This is an alpha version (0.4.0); please report bugs or suggestions via [Discord](https://discord.gg/eEnnetMDfr) or make an issue on Github.

 ## License